kwadrnt/MEN-review/README.md

 **jQuery**

-After that time, find an example of 1-10 lines of code that illustrate the use of this technology.
+If you finish early, add an example of 1-2 lines of code that show each technology.

 ### What is MongoDB/(Mongoose)?